-The Guarracino Family Gallery in the Douglas D. Schumann Library & Learning Commons provides a wonderful space where Wentworth students, faculty and staff can publicly exhibit project work, art and scholarship.
-Gallery exhibits also provide an excellent opportunity for faculty and students to partner with the Library to engage in collaborative projects.
+The Guarracino Family Gallery in the Douglas D. Schumann Library & Learning Commons and the CEIS Showcase in the Center for Engineering, Innovation and Sciences provide wonderful spaces where Wentworth students, faculty and staff can publicly exhibit project work, art and scholarship.
+Exhibits also provide an excellent opportunity for faculty and students to partner with the Library to engage in collaborative projects.

-This policy defines the philosophy and goals for exhibits and public art displays throughout the Library, identifies responsibility for these programs, and describes acceptance guidelines and general policies.
+This policy defines the philosophy and goals for exhibits and public art displays throughout the Library and the Center for Engineering, Innovation and Sciences.

 The primary exhibit goal is to further the Institute’s educational mission by publicly displaying and celebrating the creativity and intellectual accomplishments of the Wentworth community.
 Other intentions are to: